surenderdev/robotic_experiments/Readme.md

 Capture the movement from beginning to end as a video file.

 ----------
-### Step 1: Setup YOLO, PyBullet, Visual Shape, Robot Base, and Video Writer
+### Step 1: Setup YOLO, PyBullet, Objects, and Video Writer
 Connect to PyBullet: Connect to PyBullet and set initial conditions.
 Initialize the object detection model with predefined classes.
 Configure Video Writer: Set up the video writer to save needed frames in an MP4 file.